prastostart/Blockchain-Carbon-Emissions/README.md

 A Hybrid DApp (Decentralized Application) that tracks carbon emissions.
 It demonstrates the "Off-chain Storage, On-chain Proof" pattern often used in enterprise blockchain solutions.

 🏗 Architecture
+Frontend (React):
-Frontend (React): User interface to submit data and view the dashboard.
+User interface to submit data and view the dashboard.

 Backend (Express.js):
-Hashes the private data (Description).
+- Hashes the private data (Description).
-Stores full data in a local database (MongoDB/In-Memory).
+- Stores full data in a local database (MongoDB/In-Memory).
-Signs a transaction to store the Emission Value + Data Hash on the Blockchain.
-Blockchain (Hardhat/Solidity): Stores the immutable proof of integrity.
+- Signs a transaction to store the Emission Value + Data Hash on the Blockchain. lockchain (Hardhat/Solidity): Stores the immutable proof of integrity.
-🛠 Prerequisites
-Node.js (v18 or higher)
-npm

 🚀 Installation & Setup

 This project consists of three parts.
 You will need 3 separate terminal windows.

 Part 1: Blockchain (The Ledger)

 Navigate to the folder:
 code
 Bash
 cd blockchain
 npm install

 Terminal 1: Start the local blockchain node. code
 Bash
 npx hardhat node
 (Keep this running!
 Do not close it.)

 Terminal 2: Deploy the Smart Contract. code
 Bash
 npx hardhat ignition deploy ./ignition/modules/EmissionTracker.js --network localhost ⚠️ IMPORTANT: Copy the Contract Address outputted here (e.g., 0x5Fb...).
 You will need it for the Backend.

 Part 2: Backend (The API)

 Navigate to the folder:
 code
 Bash